 The process or preparing most varieties of winter squash is roughly the same across the board.
 Basically, if you’ve ever roasted one type (butternut squash, for instance), you’ve roasted them all!

-And if you’ve never prepared a winter squash in your life, no worries!
+And if you’ve never prepared winter squashes in your life, no worries!
 We’re talking all about how to roast delicata squash in this post.

 First things first, let’s talk flavor.